kestra-io/docs/docs/administrator-guide/deployment/docker/README.md

 ```

-### Docker image tag
+### Docker image tags

-We provide 3 tags for a docker image :
+We provide 3 tags for each docker images:
-- `latest`: this will contain the latest default image along with its full variant `latest-full`.
+- `latest`: the latest default image along with its full variant `latest-full`.
-- `release`: an image with a preview of the next release along with its full variant `release-full`.
+- `release`: the preview of the next release along with its full variant `release-full`.
-- `develop`: an image based on the `develop` branch that will change every day and contain all **unstable** features we are working on, along with its full variant `develop-full`.
+- `develop`: an experimental image based on the `develop` branch that will change every day and contains all **unstable** features we are working on, along with its full variant `develop-full`.